gerkenv/notes/js/AngularJS_1.X.md

   }]);
 ```
-The service is now being injected into the controller as an argument, to use the service thou the controller needs to store it in a variable.
+The service is now being injected into the controller as an argument, to use the service though the controller needs to store it in a variable.
 ```js
 angular.module('udaciMealsApp')
   .controller('MenuCtrl', ['foodFinder', function (menu) {